telerik/kendo-ui-core/docs/controls/data-management/grid/pdf-export.md

 ### Server Proxy

 Internet Explorer 9 and Safari do not support the option for saving a file and require the implementation of a [server proxy](/framework/save-files/introduction#browser-support).
-Set the [`proxyURL`](/api/javascript/ui/grid#configuration-pdf.proxyURL) option to specify the server proxy URL.
+Set the [`proxyURL`](/api/javascript/ui/grid#configuration-pdf.proxyURL) option to specify the server proxy URL, as shown below.

-###### Example - using server proxy
+###### Example

     <div id="grid"></div>
     <script>